Mouaadag/trigger-words-detection/README.md

 # Audio Activity Detector

-This project implements an audio activity detector that triggers on the word "boy" in MP3 files.
+This project implements an audio activity detector that triggers the word "boy" in MP3 files.

+The training data is from [Kaggle page](https://www.kaggle.com/datasets/mozillaorg/common-voice).

+For processing data and extracting features, I was inspired by the paper published by: Christin Jose, Yuriy Mishchenko, Thibaud Senechal, Anish Shah, Alex Escott, Shiv Vitaladevuni.
+[White Paper](https://arxiv.org/abs/2008.03790)

 ## Project Overview

 The Audio Activity Detector is designed to:
 - Process MP3 audio files
-- Detect the specific trigger word "boy"
+- Detect the specific trigger word "boy", by building two models LSTM-based model, and GRU-based model.
 - Provide a user interface using Streamlit for easy interaction

 ## Deployment with Streamlit